The Master Plan

 What’s the plan?

-New for 2017 – we are delivering structured blocks of training over 4 weeks – with some form of testing or measurement at the end.
+We are delivering structured blocks of training over the year, this has been developed over the years to maximize the gains of coached swimming.
 We want you to simply get what you pay for as there is always an option to swim alone.

 Aerobic (Yellow) without a good aerobic base you will never swim well at distances.
 Given most triathlons are 750+ it important that the swim is well paced and efficient.
 It does not mean “Easy” and aerobic swim for some in lane 6 could be 4k and still aerobic.

 Threshold (Orange) “Comfortably uncomfortable” Quite sustained efforts at that “I could just about hold it for a little longer” pace.
 Being able to swim like this and hold good technique will increase speed over time.
 Rest times and good pacing are essential to development.